-- the Cannon acquisition is proceeding as planned and has contributed to higher revenue and profits.
+- The Cannon acquisition is proceeding as planned and has contributed to higher revenue and profits.
 Revenue in segment Beta has increased 20% during the year and segment profit is 25% higher.
 Based on internal reporting the CODM considers the increased revenue and profit in segment Beta during the period to primarily reflect the effects of the business combination. - The latest third-party market share information indicates the Group had 18% market share in South East Asia. - Westferry managed to realise CU15 million recurring annual cost savings in the financial year ended 20X6, bringing the total cumulative amount of annual cost savings realised to CU20 million. - Although the total amount of expected cost savings remains unchanged, recurring annual cost savings of only CU22 million are expected to be fully realised by 20X8.
-The full amount of recurring annual cost savings of CU28 million are now expected to be achieved from the end of 20X9. - The Group incurred a further CU15 million in merger costs during the year.
-Total merger costs are expected to be lower at CU48 million (compared to CU55 million as originally estimated) due to lower than expected system migration costs.
+The full amount of recurring annual cost savings of CU28 million are now expected to be achieved from the end of 20X9.

-The Board's preliminary view is to require an entity to disclose the performance of a business combination for as long as the CODM is reviewing performance against initial objective.
+The IASB's preliminary view is to require an entity to disclose the performance of a business combination for as long as the CODM is reviewing performance against initial objective.
 However, if the CODM stops monitoring the acquisition before the end of the second full year after the year of acquisition, the entity should be required to disclose that fact and the reasons why it stopped monitoring the acquisition.